kaitlinlanguirand/Project_3/README.md

 combine_logs()

-+ combines two log files and allows you to rename the source
+Use the combine_logs() function to merge two log files and optionally rename their sources.
+This function is ideal for consolidating log data from different sources into a single dataframe.
 ```
 LanguirandR::combine_logs()